-The school will provide same-day work for COVID-19-related absence that is as closely matched to in school as possible.
-There will be less direct instruction than if bubbles/year groups have been instructed to learn at home (e.g. the use of audio clips and video).
-However, if over 50% of a class is isolating, the school will provide a remote education equivalent to scenarios where classes are closed.
+After this period of school closure, the school will return to providing same-day work for COVID-19-related absence that is as closely matched to in school as possible.
+However, there is a possibility that such provision will involve less direct instruction (e.g. not using audio clips and video) if less than 25% of the school is being home-schooled.